 PDF download Download Article

-1. If Windows detects a problem, it may recommend running a troubleshooter.
-Recommended troubleshooter prompts may appear if Windows detects a compatibility issue, Windows Update problem, or other non-critical issue that isn't fixed automatically.
+1. Recommended troubleshooter prompts may appear if Windows detects a compatibility issue, Windows Update problem, or other non-critical issue that isn't fixed automatically.
 You can adjust your preferences to control how these recommended troubleshooters appear and run:[8]

 • Go to Settings > System > Troubleshoot.